JShimonov/ScreenSnatch/README.md

 ## Some of Our Features

 [x] Record your screen anywhere at any time
 [x] Save description of video
-[x] Upload to Google Drive and/or Dropbox
 [x] Access video snippets in one directory

 ## What We Learned From This Hackathon